anderkve/FYS3150/_sources/book/parallelization/using_openmp.md

   - Sometimes the compiler divides the for loop cyclically, so thread 0 gets `i = 0, p, 2p, ...` while thread 1 gets `i = 1, p+1, 2p+1, ...` and so on.
   - The first option is typically the chosen division among the threads.
 For very complex problems, you can perform the division of tasks among the threads manually.
 For the problems we meet in this course, though, you should let OpenMP do the work for you.

-The compiler directive only parallelize the *first* following for-loop.
+The compiler directive only parallelizes the *first* following for-loop.
 For instance
 ```c++
 #pragma omp parallel for
 for (int i = 0; i < n; i++){